Guidance

 rules=["Every recommendation must include a concrete implementation example"]

 Keep expertise focused.
 3-6 domains is usually optimal.
-More expertise signals dilutes the persona.
+More expertise signals dilute the persona.

 API Reference